tonymantoan/local_graphiti/README.md

 # TLDR
 Given the complexity of the prompts involved, I am surprised how well the local models actually did.
 Ultimately they were either too inconsistent or too slow to be practical, but they're not far off!
 I have hope that newer, better trained, more compact models will be able to handle the work load on my hardware in the near future.
 For now I am pursing other options for my home grown AI assistant's long term memory system, but I'll likely return to this before long.

+## Update Late January 2025 - New Deepseek Models
+I thought it wouldn't be long before more capable models were available and here they are!
+I tested this out with the new DeepSeek R1 Qwen 32B distill, and a variation of it, FuseAIs merge of that model with Sky-T1 and QwQ.
+I haven't usually found merges to be too helpful, but this one is exceptional!

+I first ran the models as I did before, with json grammar enforcement.
+The results were marginally better than the other models I tested.
+An improvement, but not huge.
+Then I realized the json enforcement could mess with the models' reasoning ability.
+The FuseAI model really did a nice job reasoning through the steps, and even when it errored (missed duplicate edges) I could see why in the output.
+The wording of the prompts threw it off.
+The plain Deepseek model struggled with the json, which was surprising to me, and did less reasoning about each step.
+More details below.

 # Results
 I don't exactly have the best AI rig.
 This is all done on my Mac Pro M2 with 32GB of unified ram.
 I tried a variety models and quant sizes.
 I'll summarize how each did below.